johngallagher/jar-jar-gone/source/2016-04-05-what-is-an-api.html.md

 Like REST, it's a structured set of rules for how an API works.

-It's pretty much dead nowadays - noone except the criminallh insane would choose this for a new API.
+It's pretty much dead nowadays - noone except the criminally insane would choose this for a new API.

 ## What is XML?
 What is JSON?